-This subject is aimed at equipping a student with the knowledge of metabolic pathways involved in the Syllabus: breakdown of different substrates, the energies and enzymes involved during these processes.
+Syllabus: This module is aimed at equipping a student with the knowledge of metabolic pathways involved in the breakdown of different substrates, the energies and enzymes involved during these processes.
 The module further highlights the regulation of enzymes involved in the synthesis of products of industrial importance.